tonychenxyz/selfie/README.md

 The expanding impacts of Large Language Models (LLMs) increasingly require the answer to: How do LLMs obtain their answers?
 The ability to explain and control an LLM's reasoning process is key for reliability, transparency, and future model developments.
 We propose  `SelfIE` (Self-Interpretation of Embeddings) that enables LLMs to interpret their own embeddings in natural language by leveraging their ability to respond inquiry about a given passage.
 Capable of interpreting open-world concepts in the hidden embeddings, `SelfIE` reveals LLM internal reasoning in cases such as making ethical decisions, internalizing prompt injection, and recalling harmful knowledge. `SelfIE`'s text descriptions on hidden embeddings also open up new avenues to control LLM reasoning.
 We propose Supervised Control, which allows editing open-ended concepts while only requiring gradient computation of individual layer.
 We extend RLHF to hidden embeddings and propose Reinforcement Control that erases harmful knowledge in LLM without supervision targets.

 ## Updates
 This repository is under active development.
 Please check back for updates.
-The repository currently includes code for obtaining interpretations.
-Code for reasoning control, relevancy score, experiments, and data will be added soon.
+The repository currently includes code for obtaining interpretations and examples for supervised control and reinforcement control.
+Code for relevancy score will be added soon.

 ## Installation